 Bosch BC3680 18V/36V Lithium-Ion Fast Charger

 - Big Picture: Bosch is benefiting from the use of “hybrid” chargers.
 The BC3680 charger is nearly identical to the BC1880 charger, but it can handle both 18V and 36V packs.
 Charge time is not bad.
 It can charge a Bosch 36V 4.0Ah battery in just 45 minutes.
 Bosch has yet to introduce a multi-port charger.
 We hope that’s in the works.
-Of course, there’s also Bosch wireless charging (WC18C) which is great for benchtop tool users.
+Of course, we lament the passing of Bosch wireless charging which seemed great for benchtop tool users.
 For their 12V tools, you’ll need the BC330.
 We’re looking forward to the new Bosch Eneracer packs which should include all-new chargers as well.

 - Highs: Fast charging.
 Works with 18V and 36V Bosch Li-ion batteries.